 "My favorite air-dry product is John Frieda Air-Dry Waves Styling Foam.
 My hair has natural waves and since this formula is super-lightweight, the foam helps bring out my natural texture without the crunch you can get from mousse."

-— Kelsey Castanon, beauty news editor
+— Kelsey Castanon, senior beauty writer

 Frizz Ease Air-Dry Waves,